WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 ### Rethrowing an exception

-The `rethrow` instruction can only appear in the body of a catch/catch_all block but not within the body of an unwind block.
+The `rethrow` instruction can only appear in the body of a catch/catch_all/unwind block.
 It always re-throws the exception caught by an enclosing catch block.

 Associated with the `rethrow` instruction is a _label_.
 The label is used to disambiguate which exception is to be rethrown, when inside nested catch blocks.